ctrlplusb/react-jobs/README.md

 This library takes heavy inspiration from the amazing [`react-apollo`](https://github.com/apollostack/react-apollo) library to provide you with a generic mechanism of attaching "jobs" to your React Components.

 You can use these "jobs" to do any of the following:
- - Execute some sort of sync/async side effect and then let your code when it's done.
+ - Execute a sync/async side effect when your component renders, also letting your component know when an async side effect has completed.
- - Resolve some additional data for your components in a sync/async manner.
+ - Resolve additional data for your components in a sync/async manner.
+ - ?

 It provides you with a simple `function` API which allows you to easily provide mechanisms like data caching or integrations with 3rd party libraries (e.g. Redux).